CassidyNewberry/Code_Demo_Hashtables_03/README.md

 <img src="Figures/hash_get.png" width="67%">

 ## Conclusion
 Hash tables are efficient data structures that enable fast lookups and data updates.
-A good hash table is able to evenly partition the set of keys to their respective values over a large lookup space.
-However, the one time cost of setting up the index does consume memory and if the search space is altered significantly, we need to recompute the index.
+A good hash table can evenly partition the set of keys to their respective values over a large lookup space.
+However, the one-time cost of setting up the index does consume memory and if the search space is altered significantly, we need to recompute the index.
 Despite the minor drawbacks, hash tables are very useful in modern data science applications.